 - Continue supporting the City Council in setting policy direction for the City. - Continue to empower city employees to be professional, trusted and respectful. - Continue work on projects stemming from 2018 vision and values workshops: culture, leadership, budget and priorities. - Continue transparency by providing open access to public records. - Continue recruiting and hiring qualified candidates and looking for innovative ways to retain them. - Execute an updated hauling agreement with Waste Management. - Conduct City Management Team retreats to continue building a collaborative team relationship. - Update the City's Personnel Handbook. - Implement a new employee Accident Prevention Program.

-Salary and benefit costs comprise 87% of the total expenditure budget.
-Compared to the 2018 budget, expenditures are increasing approximately 1.5% in this division due to salary and benefits.
+Salary and benefit costs comprise 89.6% of the total expenditure budget.
+Compared to the 2018 budget, expenditures are decreasing by less than 1%.

 EXECUTIVE DEPARTMENT - EXECUTIVE DIVISION